paynow/docs/docs/express_checkout_transactions.md

 ## Important Notes
 ### Integration

-The integration ID must have an Ecocash/OneMoney/Visa/Mastercard/InnBucks payment method selected for use in the Paynow setup area.
+The integration ID you use must be configured in Paynow to include the selected payment method e.g. if you use `method=ecocash` then the integration ID must be configured to include an EcoCash payment method

-### Visa/Mastercard

-For Visa/Mastercard token transactions, the **merchanttrace** field is required.
-These transactions will be automatically re-tokenized during the payment and the updated token will be returned in the status update callback message

 ### InnBucks
+An express checkout request for InnBucks will return the following additional values:
+- **authorizationcode** - the authorization code for the InnBucks transaction (display to customer)
+- **authorizationexpires** - the date and time at which the given authorization code will expire, in the format d-MMM-yyyy HH:mm (display to customer)

-An express checkout request for InnBucks will return values for **authorizationcode** and **authorizationexpires** in the response. **authorizationcode** should be presented to the customer (optionally as a QR code which can be used by the InnBucks mobile app, see https://developers.google.com/chart/infographics/docs/qr_codes for more details) whilst **authorizationexpires** (formatted as d-MMM-yyyy HH:mm) indicates the date and time at which the given authorization code will expire.<br>A customer can be presented with a deep link schinn.wbpycode://innbucks.co.zw?pymInnCode=authorizationcode which can be used to initiate a transaction in the InnBucks mobile app
+The authorization code can also be displayed as a QR code to be scanned by the InnBucks mobile app.
+See [https://developers.google.com/chart/infographics/docs/qr_codes](https://developers.google.com/chart/infographics/docs/qr_codes) for more details on generating a QR code

+You should also present the customer with a deep link [schinn.wbpycode://innbucks.co.zw?pymInnCode=xxxxxx](schinn.wbpycode://innbucks.co.zw?pymInnCode=xxxxxx) where `xxxxxx` is replaced with the authorization code, which can be used to initiate a transaction in the InnBucks mobile app

 ### PayGo

-An express checkout request for PayGo will return the following values:
+An express checkout request for PayGo will return the following additional values:
 - **authorizationcode** - the authorization code for the PayGo transaction (display to customer)
 - **authorizationqr** - a URL to the QR code for the PayGo transaction (display to customer)
 - **authorizationexpires** - the date and time at which the authorization code will expire in the format d-MMM-yyyy HH:mm (display to customer)

+### Visa/Mastercard

+For Visa/Mastercard **token** transactions, the **merchanttrace** field is required.
+These transactions will be automatically re-tokenized during the payment and the new token returned in the status update callback message